 where fix() is a function that returns the truncated integer value.
-For plotting, arrows at every nth column and every nth row are drawn, making sure that the row and column with the maximum vector is drawn (Figure 9.8b).
+For plotting, arrows at every nth column and every nth row are drawn, making sure that the row and column with the maximum vector is drawn (Figure 9.7b).

-9.4 Temporal Considerations
+9.4 Temporal Rules

-The time selected for display (i.e., past, present, or future) of the surface currents by the system will typically not correspond exactly to the timestamp of the input data.
+The metadata variables related to time are the dateTimeOfFirstRecord, dateTimeOfLastRecord, timeRecordInterval, and numberOfTimes.
+The time selected for display (i.e., past, present, or future) of the surface currents by the display system will typically not correspond exactly to the timestamp of the input data.
+For a correct display, the ECDIS will have to select the correct data.

 For data with only a single record (where the timestamp of the earliest value equals that of the latest value) such as real-time data, the surface current values are displayed only if the display time is later than the timestamp and the absolute time difference between the display time and the data timestamp is less than a discrimination interval (e.g., 5 minutes).
 For a single record, the variable timeRecordInterval (see Clause 12.3) can be used to set the discrimination interval.

 For data with multiple times, if the selected display time is later than the first timestamp and earlier than the last timestamp, then the closest but immediately preceding values in the data are displayed.
 However, if the selected display time is earlier than the first timestamp then the data is not displayed.
 If the selected time is later than the last timestamp, then surface current values at that time are displayed only if the absolute time difference between the display time and the data timestamp is less than a discrimination interval (e.g., the value of the variable timeRecordInterval).